-Marine Forces Reserve has moved into their new headquarters facility.
-Additional work on ancillary structures and features associated with the new headquarters facility is substantially complete as of fall 2011.
+Marine Forces Reserve has completed the move into their new headquarters facility.
+Work on ancillary structures and features associated with the new headquarters facility are complete.

 As of the report date, the Federal City project was meeting or exceeding all current performance requirements in the CEA.